How Editing Makes Books Better

 • Make dialog tags consistent

 • Correct other relevant issues.
-Clarity is the ultimate goal.

 This purpose is why I think an author editing his or her own book is misguided.
-They may be able to correct spelling, but since they know what they mean, they really have no perspective to grasp if the reader knows what they mean.
+They may be able to correct spelling, but since they know what they mean, they really have no perspective to grasp if the reader understands what they mean.